-Peach trees commonly drop their leaves early due to a change in watering, environment, or nutrients.
-Additionally, diseases such as root rot, peach tree short life, and leaf curl can cause peach trees to lose their leaves in the summer.
+Peach trees are deciduous, so their leaves drop each winter.
+They may drop early due to a change in watering, environment, or nutrients.
+Additionally, diseases such as root rot and leaf curl can cause peach trees to lose their leaves in the summer.
 After resolving the issue, the tree should regrow its leaves.

 So, while peach trees drop their leaves early for several reasons (sometimes as early as June and July), how do we know which issue is causing it, and how can we fix it?
 Let’s take a closer look.

 Looking for a gardening and homesteading community?
 Join me and 14,000 people like you on Abundance+ and get access to masterclasses, experts, discounts, and more.

 Over and under-watering is one of the most common and preventable reasons why peach tree leaves drop early.
 When watered improperly, the tree becomes stressed and will shed its leaves, flowers, and fruit to reserve its energy for its trunk and branches to survive.

 While it can be difficult to tell how much and how often to water your peach tree, there’s a good trick that can help.

 The best way to water your peach tree is to first check the soil’s dryness.
 You can do this by pushing a finger into the soil, up to the second knuckle.
 The goal is to only water when the soil is dry.
 Additionally, apply 2 inches of both compost and mulch to help the soil retain water and reduce evaporation.